cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-rollback.md

 # acra-rollback

-`acra-rollback` is a command-line utility that help you generate a clean SQL dump from an existing protected one.
+`acra-rollback` is a command-line utility that help you to generate a clean SQL dump from an existing protected one.
-Rollback utility especially applicable in case of any DB rollback - keys re-generating, go from a Zoneless mode to using Zones or vice-versa etc.
+Rollback utility especially applicable in case of any DB rollback - keys re-generating, going from a Zoneless mode to Zones or vice-versa etc.

 ## Command line flags

 ### General flags

-* `--mysql_enable={true|false}` ❗
+* `--mysql_enable={true|false}`

   Handle MySQL connections.
 Default is `false`.

-* `--postgresql_enable={true|false}` ❗
+* `--postgresql_enable={true|false}`

   Handle PostgreSQL connections.
 Default is `false`.